Work with issues

 Managing Issues

-Reviewers and admins can "resolve" issues by clicking the checkmark icon.
+Everyone can "resolve" issues by clicking the checkmark icon.
 A resolved issue is indicated with a green icon.

 Issue authors and admins can edit an issue's description or delete an issue by clicking the ellipsis icon and choosing the action from the dropdown menu.